joshydavid/information-security-study-notes/resources/system_design.md

 # Information Security Interview Preparation (System Design)

-## System Design

-### How would you secure an API service that handles sensitive user data?
+## How would you secure an API service that handles sensitive user data?

 1. Use HTTPS for secure communication.
 2. Implement OAuth 2.0 or JWT for secure and scalable authentication.